"Dedicated" VS. "Converted" Pole Position 2

 As for the cabinets, it would appear that virtually all PP2's in the USA were only offered as upgrade kits to existing PP1 cabs.

-Of interesting note, Atari also had a manufacturing plant in Ireland, which, arguably provided games to the UK and Europe. (...and possibly also Canada since several "Dedicated" PP2's have been found in Canada ) .
 Unlike its' US conterpart which only offered the upgrade kit, this Irish facily actually made new PP2 cabinets from scratch with entirely different artwork.

 The following pictures will highlight these differences.